 Step 1 of a Lesson Study cyle is devoted to reviewing and discussing the TRU dimensions as well as connecting to issues raised following each of the mini-cycles of inquiry during Year One of TRU+LessonStudy. .

 Step 2 of the Lesson Study Cycle is devoted to a process by which the entire department arrives at a Research Theme that serves as an inspiration and an umbrella for subsequent work.

 The main work of the Lesson Study Team in Step 3 is to identify where within their course’s instructional sequence the research lesson will be taught.
 Examining standards and curriculum is helpful with this.
 Using the summary from the standards discussion, the team endeavors to learn more about the key understandings that students need related to content selected within the course’s instructional sequence.

-The purpose of Step 10 is reflect on the recently concluded cycle and consider how to use the experiences to inform future cycles.
-The team follows prompts in a template in order to create a Final Report
+The purpose of Step 10 is to reflect on the recently concluded cycle and consider how to use the experiences to inform future cycles.
+The team follows prompts in a template in order to create a Final Report.

 The team is also urged to share what they’ve learned not only with their department colleagues, but also to a wider audience if appropriate.

 The TRU+LessonStudy Wrap-up Session is an opportunity to share stories about how TRU+LessonStudy has impacted the practice of the participants.